 At Ordsall Primary, these skills are embedded within Maths lessons and developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy Maths and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject, as well as transferable skills to use in the future and we place an emphasis on our Maths teaching being linked to real life concepts.
 This then enables our children to have purpose for their learning and valuable lifelong skills.

-Mathematics is essential for everyday life and a foundation for careers in technology, science, and engineering, among many others.
+Education Endowment Fund research indicates that Mathematics is essential for everyday life and a foundation for careers in technology, science, and engineering, among many others.
 School agree that Improving the attainment of children in mathematics should be a main priority.

 Our intent for mathematics is to teach a rich, balanced and progressive curriculum using Maths to reason, problem solve and develop fluent conceptual understanding in each area.
 Lessons are child focused and Maths is kept fun and current in school.
 Our curriculum design allows children to better make sense of the world around them relating the pattern between mathematics and everyday life.
 Our policies, resources and schemes support our vision e.g. our calculations policy, marking policy and White Rose Maths schemes of learning.